Anti-Revolutionary Party: Relationships to other parties

-Because of the philosophy of Antithesis it has strong links with the Catholic parties (General League/Roman Catholic State Party/Catholic People's Party (KVP) and the Christian Historical Union (CHU).
-In the period 1879 to 1917 it saw the Liberal Union (LU) as its main opponent.
+Because of the philosophy of Antithesis, it has strong links with the Catholic parties (General League/Roman Catholic State Party/Catholic People's Party (KVP) and the Christian Historical Union (CHU).
+In the period 1879 to 1917 it saw the Liberal Union as its main opponent.
 After 1917 it saw the social democratic Social Democratic Workers' Party as its main opponent, and it formed several governments with liberals.

 After World War II, the ARP became more isolated because of its position on the decolonisation of the Dutch East Indies.
 After Indonesia became independent, it joined the Labour Party (PvdA), KVP and the CHU in the cabinet.
 Links with the KVP were exceptionally good and it governed with the KVP and either the CHU and the PvdA.
 After the 1960s, calls to govern with the PvdA became stronger.

 International comparison

-Internationally the ARP was very similar to the Scandinavian Christian Democratic parties (such as the Swedish, Norwegian, Danish and the Finnish Christian Democrats), that are all socially and fiscally conservative, with a social heart.
+Internationally, the ARP was very similar to the Scandinavian Christian Democratic parties (such as the Swedish, Norwegian, Danish and the Finnish Christian Democrats), that are all socially and fiscally conservative, with a social heart.
 All have their roots in orthodox tendencies within the national church.
 In its conservative policies the ARP also shared similarities with the UK Conservatives (the paternalistic or moderate conservative wing of that party).
 Comparing the ARP to an American party is more difficult, but is seemed somewhat close to the moderate wing of the US Republicans (although the ARP was more socially inclined) or the conservative wing of the US Democratic Party.